jochenrui/react-testing-demo/README.md

 # react-testing-demo

- repo to display some testing capabilities
+project to display some testing capabilities